chinenual/synergize/seq/syn2midi.md

 Limitations in the fidelity of the recorded events:

-* While the Synergy's internal key velocity range is 1..32, the sequencer only record 3-bits of the velocity - so the values are 'compressed' to only seven distinct velocities; those are then converted back to the 1..32 range on playback.
+* While the Synergy's internal key velocity range is 1..32, the sequencer only records 3-bits of the velocity - so the values are 'compressed' to only seven distinct velocities; those are then converted back to the 1..32 range on playback.

 ## Other data stored in the SYN file